Ugarz/cocovoit/readme.md

 console.log("All the Journey details", journey);
 ```
-See the `server.js` to see more on how to play with the library.
+See in the `examples/` folder to see more ways on how to play with the library.

 ## Working on the library
 ```bash